Buttermilk cake is light, tender and delicious when topped with fresh berries and whipped cream. Serve it with your favorite fruit or just by itself.

 When you think of strawberries and dessert I bet the first thing that comes to mind is strawberry shortcake.
 A very worthy use of strawberries but I have to admit not my favorite.
-I have yet to find a shortcake that I’m really crazy about.
-Most of the ones I have tried have been fairly dry.
+May I suggest an alternative to shortcake, buttermilk cake!
+I find strawberry shortcake to be highly overrated, it’s usually a little to try for my tastes.
+I much prefer this delicious, tender, light buttermilk cake.
+It is perfect with whipped cream and strawberries or whatever fruit you choose.
+It’s even delicious all by itself!

 One tip to prevent a cake from falling is DO NOT open the oven during baking!

-After you remove the cake from the oven you will poke holes in the cake (I used a bamboo skewer), be sure and poke lots of holes – you want the simple syrup to have lots of places to ooze down into – the more the better!
-This is what makes the cake so nice and moist.
+- Poke Holes.
+After you remove the cake from the oven you will poke holes in the cake (I used a bamboo skewer), be sure and poke lots of holes.
+You want the simple syrup to have lots of places to ooze down into, the more the better!
+The syrup is what makes the cake so nice and moist.
 Be sure and poke holes around the outside edges too and be sure the cake is warm when you pour the syrup over the holes.
-Let the cake sit for a few minutes after so that liquid has plenty of time to be absorbed into the cake.
+Let the cake sit for a few minutes after pouring the liquid before removing from the pan so that it has plenty of time to be absorbed into the cake.

 - 1 tsp baking powder